 Parts Inventory Management

 A technician walks up and lets you know what he needs.
 It’s the third one this week.
 You know the part number, but look it up just to be sure.
 You have one left and walk back to grab it, but it’s not there.
-What else can you do to keep an accurate inventory?
+What else can you do to keep an accurate parts inventory?

 What if you could...